Length of stay: 2 days

 Day 1: Hartford and New Haven

 We woke up bright and early and left Boston shortly after 7:30a.m.
 It took us nearly two hours to reach our first attraction on our two-day itinerary: the Mark Twain House.
 Even though Sam Clemens (who is more commonly referred to as his pen name – Mark Twain) lived all over the world his “home” is considered this house here in Hartford since he spent the longest amount of his life living here (17 years).
-It was inside this house where he also penned many of his famous novels including The Adventures of Tom Sawyer, Adventures of Huckleberry Finn, Life on the Mississippi and the Prince and the Pauper.
+It was inside this house where he also penned many of his famous novels including The Adventures of Tom Sawyer, The Adventures of Huckleberry Finn, Life on the Mississippi and the Prince and the Pauper.

-Our ticket into the Mark Twain House and Museum included a guided tour (around an hour in duration) around this house and entrance into a small museum where visitors can learn more about Mark Twain’s life and legacy in greater detail.
+Our ticket into the Mark Twain House and Museum included a guided tour (around an hour in duration) around the house and entrance into a small museum where visitors can learn more about Mark Twain’s life and legacy in greater detail.

 After finishing up our tour we continued driving south towards New Haven.
 We made a detour at the Lyman Orchards to pick some peaches and pears.
 With over 1,000 acres of farmland this orchard is typically one of the best orchards in Connecticut and has been in the Lyman family for 275 years.
 We picked up some (empty) plastic bags at the booth by the side of the road and ventured down into the orchards weaving between the rows of trees in search of the perfect fruit to fill up our bags.